sekosolares/sekosolares/README.md

 Individually, improving and extending my skills through challenges and projects keeps me motivated.
-As a team developer, I’m aware that it’s important to deve
+As a team developer, I’m aware that it’s important to develop not only a good solution, but also a great team together.

 ### Skills